AllenZ05/AllenZ05/README.md

 ## About me
 I'm Allen, a first year Computer Engineering Student at the University of Waterloo. :school:<br>
 I have a ton of interests, and for the longest time, I didn't know what I wanted to do in the future. <br>
-I've always been interested in Software, Hardware, Technology, Space, Business, Management, Sports, History, Medical science and much more. <br>
+I've always been interested in Software, Hardware, Technology, Space, Business, Management, Sports, History, Medical Science and much more. <br>
 However, in May 2023 (after much debate), I decided to pursue Computer Engineering at the University of Waterloo, one of North America's most innovative and top technology schools. :bulb:<br>

 ## Currently...